Privacy Policy

 Customer relationship management system

-A database is maintained with contact details of individuals who regularly engage with the Museum as customers through participation in visitation, events, tours and special activities, as donors of objects or cash, or due to a professional interest (such as education, tourism and the media).
-This is collected directly from the individuals or from a representative of their organisation.
-In the case of memberships, the name and date of birth of minors is collected from their parents or guardians.
+The Museum maintains a database with contact details of individuals who regularly engage with the Museum as customers through participation in visitation, , events, tours and special activities; as suppliers, donors oor as individuals with a professional interest, such as those in education, tourism and the media or in relation to the National Monument to Migration.
+This is collected directly from individuals or from an authorised representative of their organisation.

-This information is used to promote events, generate invitation lists, communicate with Members and retain and publicly acknowledge (with their consent) donors.
-The Museum also maintains a record of individuals providing feedback about their experiences.
+This information is used to promote events, generate invitation lists, communicate with Members, and retain and publicly acknowledge donors, where consent has been provided.
+The Museum also maintains records of feedback provided by individuals regarding their experiences.

-The customer relationship management system is managed and secured by Salesforce.
-Salesforce privacy policy can be found here - Privacy Policy - Salesforce ANZ
+The Museum’s customer relationship management system is managed and secured by Salesforce.
+Salesforce’s privacy policy is available at: Privacy Policy – Salesforce ANZ.

 Bookings information

-Payment and ticketing are managed by Vivaticketing and Eventbrite.
-These are United States based ticketing systems.
-They provide the Museum with personal information on attendees, excluding any billing or credit card information.
-Eventbrite may disclose the personal information it collects to overseas recipients in certain situations and in these circumstances the Australian Privacy Principles will not apply.
-Further information is available in Eventbrite’s Privacy Policy
+Eventbrite is a United States-based ticketing platform and provides the Museum with personal information on attendees , excluding any billing or credit card information.
+Eventbrite may store or process personal information outside Australia and may disclose personal information to overseas recipients in accordance with its Privacy Policy, in which case Australian Privacy Principles will not apply.
+Further information is available in Eventbrite’s Privacy Policy, https://www.eventbrite.com.au/support/articles/en_US/Troubleshooting/eventbrite-privacy-policy?lg=en_AU

 Visitor information and feedback